Juneteenth will be official holiday: Blaz

-Juneteenth, a day commemorating the end of slavery, will be an official holiday in the city beginning next year.
+Juneteenth, a day commemorating the end of slavery, will be an official holiday in the city beginning next year, Mayor de Blasio announced last Friday.

 “It’s a celebration of a liberation that never really came,” he said.
 “The fact is it’s also a day of reckoning.
 Four hundred years of American history tell us one simple thing ... for 400 years, one group of Americans has been treated profoundly unequal.”